Steven Van Zandt: The Sopranos

 In 1999, Van Zandt took one of the lead roles in The Sopranos, playing level-headed but deadly mob consigliere and strip club owner Silvio Dante.
-The casting choice was made by series creator David Chase, who invited Van Zandt to audition after seeing him induct The Rascals at the 1997 Rock and Roll Hall of Fame and being impressed with his humorous appearance and presence.
+The casting choice was made by series creator David Chase, who invited Van Zandt to audition after seeing him induct the Rascals at the 1997 Rock and Roll Hall of Fame and being impressed with his humorous appearance and presence.
 Though Van Zandt had never acted before, he auditioned for the role of Tony Soprano.
 HBO felt that the role should go to an experienced actor, however, so Chase wrote a part especially for Van Zandt.
 Van Zandt eventually agreed to star on the show as Silvio Dante, and his real-life spouse Maureen (née Santoro) was cast as his on-screen wife Gabriella.
+Van Zandt later said "Casting me was a ballsy move.
+David handed me a gift by making me an actor.
+It changed my career."

 Tussles in Brussels

-Van Zandt recorded the narration for The Hives biography on their concert DVD Tussles in Brussels (2004).
+Van Zandt recorded the narration for the Hives's biography on their concert DVD Tussles in Brussels (2004).